Caballero-Arepa/Community-Civs/README.md

 # How can I create my own civilization?

 You can contribute to the project creating your own civilization creating a pull request to the mod or just describing to the modders how you would shape it creating a dedicated issue and we shall provide adding it among the other ones.
-Still not satysfied or looking for a further feedbacks?
+Still not satysfied or looking for further feedbacks?
 Here's our discord server: https://discord.com/channels/586194543280390151/1066831737394565201.